Veterinary Diagnostic Laboratory

 For imaging, we use electromagnetic radiation and other technologies.
 This allows us to produce highly detailed internal images of your pet.

 We at Hermitage Animal Clinic have advanced tools to diagnose your pet's ailments.
-We provide digital radiology, ultrasound, and cold lasers.
+We provide digital radiology and ultrasounds.

 With our diagnostic imaging capabilities, we can quickly diagnose and treat your pet's condition.